What to Do after Embryo Transfer to Increase Success?

 Things to Do After IVF Transfer

 IVF post-op will increase the chance of successful pregnancy to a great extent.
 The need for taking care during pregnancy with IVF is more than a normal pregnancy because if pregnancy with IVF fails, the couple may get infertile forever.
-In the following, some tips regarding what to do after the embryo transfer are mentioned:
+In the following, some precautions after embryo transfer regarding what to do after embryo transfer are mentioned:

-• Take progesterone supplements as they can prepare your uterus for a healthy pregnancy; and
+Take progesterone supplements, as they can prepare your uterus for a healthy pregnancy.

 How to Increase Your Chances of IVF Success